-LW: I see that here, that you called at 2 o’clock that afternoon on that Sunday, you called from police headquarters—it says “Bob Roselle calls from police headquarters”—so I was gonna ask you, you moved from the mayor’s office to police headquarters?
+LW: I see that here, that you called at two o’clock that afternoon on that Sunday, you called from police headquarters—it says “Bob Roselle calls from police headquarters”—so I was going to ask you, you moved from the mayor’s office to police headquarters?
 No.

 BR: No, the mayor did.
 He wanted to be where the military were, the police, the governor, and the police chief, no he was with the response.

 LW: So you were there the entire time that week?

 BR: Oh no, I was in City Hall.
 I walked over there one day because I had to see him.
 I walked over and walked back.
 So I had that badge with me.

 LW: I want to talk a little bit about after the riots and your work for the city, and the T.A.A.P program.
 Can you tell us on the record again what that is?